marekplaza/ansible_journey/README.md

  `ansible_journey` is a project aimed at automating network configurations using Ansible within a Docker environment, specifically targeting Arista EOS switches.
 This project includes the creation of a Docker container with Ansible, installation of the Arista EOS galaxy collections, and execution of basic network configuration tasks such as setting hostnames and managing VLANs.

  ## Getting Started

+ ### Project Structure

+ - `docker/ansible_journey.docker`: Dockerfile that defines the Docker container with Ansible and Arista EOS galaxy collections.
+ - `contanerlab_DEMO`: Guide how to setup network part of this project - Demo, simple topology based on Arista cEOS images.
+ - `set_MOTD.yml`: Ansible playbook to set Message of the Day banner.
+ - `change_hostname.yml`: Ansible playbook to change the hostname on an Arista switch.
+ - `add_vlans.yml`: Ansible playbook to add VLANs to an Arista switch.
+ - `revert_changes.yml`: Ansible playbook to revert changes made by the other playbooks.

  ### Prerequisites